SDU-eScience/UCloud/docs/developer-guide/core/monitoring/grafana.md

   through [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) alongside Prometheus.
 - __Postgres:__ Grants access to our database and gives us the possibility to query it for things like: number of applications, number of users etc.
+- __UCloud metrics (via Prometheus):__ UCloud exports various metrics via a Prometheus format.
+These are scraped and made available in Grafana.

 ## Dashboards

-We have 9 dashboards that can be divided into the following categories:
+We have various dashboards, some examples include:

 - __Requests:__ Here we have 2 different dashboards.
 One for a general overview of the requests being sent on the cloud system (request time/averages, status codes, number of requests per user) and another to have a more detailed view on a specific request type.
-- __Kubernetes dashboards:__ Here we have 2 different dashboards.
-These dashboards are automatically created by the [Kubernetes Plugin](https://grafana.com/grafana/plugins/grafana-kubernetes-app).
-They show cluster, node, deployment and container specific metrics.
-- __Memory, disk and CPU usage:__ A single dashboard that shows the RAM, CPU, Swap and disk usage of all pods.
+- __Node statistics:__ A single dashboard that shows the RAM, CPU, Swap and disk usage of all nodes.
 - __Postgres Stats:__ A single dashboard showing stats from the PostgreSQL database (Queries Per Sec., Row stats, number of connections etc.)
 - __UCloud dashboard:__ A single dashboard that shows key numbers of the cloud platform: Number of request, user